Published · Updated ·

 Grammarly users are typically looking for a simple, reliable tool.
 Here's the direct advice for each situation.

 If you want the highest bypass rate available.
-UndetectedGPT at $19.99/month costs more than Grammarly Pro, but Grammarly can't bypass detectors at all.
-UndetectedGPT delivers a 96% bypass rate.
-The Perkins et al. (2024) study confirmed that pattern-level humanization dramatically outperforms surface-level editing.
+UndetectedGPT at $19.99/month costs less than Grammarly Pro, and Grammarly can't bypass detectors at all.
+UndetectedGPT delivers a 96.2% bypass rate.
+Research consistently shows pattern-level humanization dramatically outperforms surface-level editing.
 There's a free tier to test before you pay.

 If you want advanced customization.
-StealthGPT at $32/month offers granular control over humanization strength.
-Its 82% bypass rate is solid, though at $32/month you're paying $12 more than UndetectedGPT while giving up 14 points on bypass rate.
+StealthGPT at around $30/month offers granular control over humanization strength.
+Its 80% bypass rate is solid, though at that price you're paying about $10 more than UndetectedGPT while giving up roughly 16 points on bypass rate.
 Whether that trade-off makes sense depends on how tough your detectors are.

 If you process large volumes.
-Undetectable AI at $19/month handles bulk content well with an 80% bypass rate and a built-in detector for verification.
+Undetectable AI from $9.99/month handles bulk content well with an 88% bypass rate and a built-in detector for verification.
 Good for agencies and content teams.

 If your focus is marketing content.
 WriteHuman at $18/month specializes in editorial and blog content.
 Its 78% bypass rate handles most content platform detectors.

-If you need multilingual support.
-HIX Bypass at $11.99/month supports multiple languages at 75% bypass rate.
-Valuable if English isn't your only output language.
+If you need a budget multilingual option.
+Humbot at around $12/month supports multiple languages at a 72% bypass rate.
+Valuable if English isn't your only output language and price is the priority.

 If you're an ESL student.
 Pay attention.
-The Liang et al. (2023) Stanford study found that AI detectors flag 61.22% of TOEFL essays by non-native English speakers as AI-generated.
-Nearly 1 in 5 were unanimously misclassified by all 7 detectors tested.
+Stanford research found that AI detectors flag 61.22% of TOEFL essays by non-native English speakers as AI-generated, and nearly 1 in 5 were unanimously misclassified by all seven detectors tested.
 You're already fighting uphill against biased detectors.
 You need UndetectedGPT's consistent sub-5% Turnitin scores, not Grammarly's 8% pass rate.

 Can you use both Grammarly and a humanizer?
 Absolutely.
 Use Grammarly for grammar and clarity, then run the output through UndetectedGPT for detection bypass.
 They solve different problems.
 Just don't expect Grammarly to solve both.